 The following instructions were created to establish and apply a consistent and comprehensive review, planning, and implementation process to carry out the “Guidance for Incorporating Sea Level Rise (SLR) into Capital Planning in San Francisco.”

-b.
-Fill out the Sea Level Rise Checklist for each of the capital projects over $5 million that have been identified for funding over the next ten years.
-Please note that in order to complete the Checklist correctly, Departments must review the full Guidance.
+- Fill out the SLR checklist for each of the capital projects over $5 million that have been identified for funding over the next 10 years.
+Please note that in order to correctly complete the checklist , Departments must review the full Guidance.

-Please contact David Behar for further information.
+Please contact Boris Deunert for further information.